OrcaBus/service-arriba-wgts-rna-pipeline-manager/README.md

 The project is organized into the following key directories:

-- **`./app`**: Contains the main application logic.
-You can open the code editor directly in this folder, and the application should run independently.
+- **`./app`**:
+  - Contains the main application logic (lambdas / step functions / event schemas).

+- **`./bin/deploy.ts`**:
-- **`./bin/deploy.ts`**: Serves as the entry point of the application.
-It initializes two root stacks: `stateless` and `stateful`.
-You can remove one of these if your service does not require it.
+  - Serves as the entry point of the application.
+  - It initializes two root stacks: `stateless` and `stateful`.

 - **`./infrastructure`**: Contains the infrastructure code for the project:
     - **`./infrastructure/toolchain`**: Includes stacks for the stateless and stateful resources deployed in the toolchain account.
-These stacks primarily set up the CodePipeline for cross-environment deployments.
+      - These stacks primarily set up the CodePipeline for cross-environment deployments.
     - **`./infrastructure/stage`**: Defines the stage stacks for different environments:
+        - **`./infrastructure/stage/interfaces`**: The TypeScript interfaces used across constants, and stack configurations.
+        - **`./infrastructure/stage/constants.ts`**: Constants used across different stacks and stages.
-    - **`./infrastructure/stage/config.ts`**: Contains environment-specific configuration files (e.g., `beta`, `gamma`, `prod`).
+        - **`./infrastructure/stage/config.ts`**: Contains environment-specific configuration files (e.g., `beta`,
+          `gamma`, `prod`).
+        - **`./infrastructure/stage/stateful-application-stack.ts`**: The CDK stack entry point for provisioning resources required by the application in `./app`.
-    - **`./infrastructure/stage/stack.ts`**: The CDK stack entry point for provisioning resources required by the application in `./app`.
+        - **`./infrastructure/stage/stateless-application-stack.ts`**: The CDK stack entry point for provisioning stateless resources required by the application in `./app`.
+        - **`./infrastructure/stage/<aws-service-constructs>/`**: Contains AWS service-specific constructs used in the stacks.
+          - Each AWS service construct is called from either the `stateful-application-stack.ts` or `stateless-application-stack.ts`.
+          - Each AWS service folder contains an `index.ts` and `interfaces.ts` file.

 - **`.github/workflows/pr-tests.yml`**: Configures GitHub Actions to run tests for `make check` (linting and code style), tests defined in `./test`, and `make test` for the `./app` directory.
 Modify this file as needed to ensure the tests are properly configured for your environment.

 - **`./test`**: Contains tests for CDK code compliance against `cdk-nag`.
 You should modify these test files to match the resources defined in the `./infrastructure` folder.

 ### Setup